Oral Thrush in Babies—Why Does It Happen?

 What Causes Oral Thrush in Babies?

 How do babies get thrush?
 Most of the time, the presence of candida isn’t a problem, as it’s kept in check by your baby’s immune system and “good bacteria.”
 But if your baby is still quite young, especially before 6 months of age, their immune system isn’t fully developed yet.
-This “weaker” immune system can result in an overgrowth of candida, causing oral thrush in your baby.
+This immature immune system can result in an overgrowth of candida, causing oral thrush in your baby.
 Here are several other factors that may contribute to oral thrush in babies:

-• Weakened immune system.
-Infants with compromised immune systems, such as those with certain health conditions or treatments, are more susceptible to infections like thrush.
 Recognizing these factors can help in preventing and managing oral thrush in infants.

 How to Treat Oral Thrush in Your Baby